Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 A quality furniture maker will utilise materials such as mdf, plywood and even particle board.
 But they will be employed in a way that benefits the look and durability of the furniture.

-The rise of whole solid wood designs
+The rise of wholly solid wood designs

 Lots of factors determine the quality of a piece of furniture - the design, the materials used, the level of craftsmanship.